 The USC Spine Center is an international leader in the field of minimally invasive spinal surgery (MISS).

 We offer a robust training program for residents and fellows in orthopaedics and neurosurgery.
 In addition, approximately 10-15 international fellows come to the USC Spine Center each year to train in MISS.
-All of our faculty are engaged in an active research and publication program, with recent manuscripts published in Journal of Clinical Neuroscience, Journal of Neurosurgery: Spine, Neurosurgery Clinics of North America, and World Neurosurgery, to name a few.
+All of our faculty are engaged in an active research and publication program, with manuscripts published in the Journal of Clinical Neuroscience, Journal of Neurosurgery: Spine, Neurosurgery Clinics and World Neurosurgery, to name a few.

-Surgeons at the USC Spine Center use minimally invasive techniques to correct conditions including:
+Surgeons at the USC Spine Center use minimally invasive techniques to correct conditions such as:

 - Lumbar herniated disc

 - Lumbar degenerative disc disease

 - Complex spinal tumors